prestonvasquez/vectormock/README.md

 	vectormock.Document{PageContent: "Gabriela Mistral", Score: 0.67},
 	vectormock.Document{PageContent: "Miguel de Cervantes", Score: 0.09})

+// LangChainGo similarity search, for example.
+Note that "Latin Authors" doesn't actually
+// matter.
+The query value can be anything, the vector is generated when the mock
+// embedder is instantiated.
-// LangChainGo similarity search, for example. results, _ := store.SimilaritySearch(context.Background(), "Latin Authors", 3)
+results, _ := store.SimilaritySearch(context.Background(), "Latin Authors", 3)

 for _, res := range results {